-The proposal would amend current Item 303(a)(2), which requires a registrant to discuss material commitments for capital expenditures as of the end of the latest fiscal period, the purpose of such commitments and the source of funds to fulfill them.
+Current Item 303(a)(2) requires a registrant to discuss material commitments for capital expenditures as of the end of the latest fiscal period, the purpose of such commitments and the source of funds to fulfill them.
 Material trends related to a registrant's capital resources are also required to be discussed.
-Given the importance of capital resources to a company's prospects, the SEC has proposed that registrants be required to "broadly disclose material cash commitments, including but not limited to capital expenditures" and specifically, their material cash requirements.
+Given the importance of capital resources to a company's prospects, the SEC amended Item 302(a)(2) to require that registrants "broadly disclose material cash commitments, including but not limited to capital expenditures" and specifically, their material cash requirements.
 The SEC noted that it left "capital resources" undefined to preserve flexibility for tailored, business-specific discussion of the topic.